-RI: And there’s so much judgment and “cancel culture” online.
+And there's so much judgement and "cancel culture" online.
 How can we make room for fair criticism, but also have empathy?

 So my thought is just to pause.
 Take a deep breath and not fire back at something immediately.
 It’s interesting: I think the rise of podcasts is encouraging empathy.
 There’s a lot of talking through things.
 The way that we’re all listening to podcasts, hearing the different points of view—I see podcasting as a very empathic medium.
 I feel good about that.

-RI: Let’s talk skin.
-Which skin-care treatments really work, in your view?
+Let's talk skin.
+Which skin-care treatments really work, in our view?

 Sunscreens are the skin-care treatment that works the best, but I know people find that a bit boring.
 Brushing your teeth, sleeping, taking a shower—they’re also boring but you still have to do them.